pymodbus-dev/pymodbus/doc/source/client.rst

 Retry logic for async clients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If no response is received to a request (call), it is retried (parameter retries) times, if not succesfull an exception response is returned, BUT the connection is not touched.
+If no response is received to a request (call), it is retried (parameter retries) times, if not successful an exception response is returned, BUT the connection is not touched.

 If 3 consequitve requests (calls) do not receive a response, the connection is terminated.